cbohara/think_stats/README.md

   - the values that appear in the sample and the frequency of each

-  - normal distribution
+  - frequency: the number of times a value appears in the sample

-    - idealized bell-shape distribution aka Gaussian distribution
+  - normal distribution: idealized bell-shape aka Gaussian distribution

-  - uniform distribution

-    - a distribution in which all values have the same frequency
+  - uniform distribution: all values have the same frequency

 ### summarizing distribution